Challenges Faced by Kim Reynolds: Obstacles and Turning Points

 On March 9, 2020, Kim Reynolds signed a Proclamation of Disaster Emergency in response to the COVID-19 pandemic.

 In April 2020, Iowa health officials advised Reynolds to enforce face coverings and not ease restrictions related to COVID-19.
-Reynolds took the stance that it was better to reopen the economy and encourage people to be responsible and wear masks.
+Reynolds responded by taking the stance that it was better to reopen the economy and encourage people to be responsible and wear masks.

-In July 2020, Reynolds said she would invalidate some school districts' plans to limit in-person classes to one day a week for most students, with online learning on other days, overriding local school districts and requiring students to spend at least half of their schooling in classrooms.
+In July 2020, Reynolds invalidated some school districts' plans to limit in-person classes, requiring students to spend at least half of their schooling in classrooms.

 July 2020: Opposition to Local Mask Mandates

-In July 2020, Reynolds said that Iowa localities' mask mandates were "not appropriate" and unlawful, seeking to block them, making Iowa one of the only U.S. states lacking any enforceable local or state mask mandates.
+In July 2020, Reynolds stated that local mask mandates in Iowa were "not appropriate" and unlawful, seeking to block them despite recommendations from health organizations.

-In September 2020, the Reynolds administration broke with the CDC's quarantine guidelines, revoking guidelines recommending that people exposed to the virus quarantine for 14 days, "if the infected person and close contacts were wearing masks properly".
+In September 2020, the Reynolds administration revoked CDC guidelines recommending a 14-day quarantine for people exposed to the virus if both the infected person and close contacts were wearing masks properly.

 November 2020: COVID-19 Peak in Iowa